Naviden/AI-and-Big-Data-Course/08_Advanced Machine Learning Model.md

 3. **Fit a Weak Learner**:
    Fit a simple model $h_1(x)$ (e.g., a decision tree stump) to predict the residuals:

+_(A decision tree stump is a very simple decision tree with only one split (a tree of depth 1).
+It is the simplest possible decision tree, making it a common choice for a weak learner in ensemble methods like Gradient Boosting or AdaBoost.)_

 $$
    h_1(x) = \begin{cases}
    -3 & \text{if } x = 1 \\